pytools4dart/pytools4dart/doc/02_core.md

 - trees,
 - urban,
 - water,
-- and sequence if there is one added.
+- and sequence if there was one added.

+The list of these modules is avaible through `core.children`:

 ```python
 import pytools4dart as ptd